adpines/site/index.md

 Multi-shell diffusion weighted imaging can be leveraged to confer increased sensitivity to neurodevelopmental effects and decreased sensitivity to the confounding influence of head motion in neurodevelopmental studies.
 Schematic from my developmental cog. neurosci. paper.

 |||

-_"Every science begins as philosophy and ends as art; it arises in hypothesis and flows into achievement.
-Philosophy is a hypothetical interpretation of the unknown (as in metaphysics), or of the inexactly known (as in ethics or political philosophy); it is the front trench in the siege of truth.
-Science is the captured territory; and behind it are those secure regions in which knowledge and art build our imperfect and marvelous world" - Durant_